natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

 Sorted
 --------------

-The ``sorted()`` function returns a new sorted list that is obtained from an iterable object that has been passed as an argument.
-The function also supports additional options that allow you to control sorting.
+Function ``sorted()`` returns a new sorted list that is obtained from an iterable object that has been passed as an argument.
+Function also supports additional options that allow you to control sorting.

-The first aspect that is important to pay attention to - **sorted** returns the list.
+The first aspect that is important to pay attention to - **sorted** returns a list.

-If you sort the list of items, a new list is returned:
+If you sort a list of items, a new list is returned:

 .. code:: python